 Meetup has a large female user base.
 Women use it for local events and group activities.
 The limitation is structural: most Meetup groups are mixed-gender, and the intent of other attendees is not always clear.
 The large-group format adds an ambiguity that makes casual social presence feel less safe or comfortable than it should.

-For women who want fewer, deeper connections rather than a broad social circle, Introvrs is the stronger option.
+For women who want fewer, deeper connections rather than a broad social circle, Introvrs matches you on your values, your life stage, and your way of thinking, with no group events required.

 What Meetup Gets Right, and Where It Falls Short for Introverts